Fixed point theorems of various nonexpansive actions of semitopological semigroups on weakly/weak* compact convex sets: Fixed point theorems involving the Radon-Nikod y m property or the distality

 \begin{Theorem} Let $S$ be a right reversible and left amenable semitopological semigroup.
 Let $K$ be a weak* compact convex subset of a dual Banach space with the $\operatorname{RNP}$.
 Then every jointly weak* continuous and pointwise eventually nonexpansive action of $S$ on $K$ has a common fixed point. \end{Theorem}

-\begin{proof} By Lemmas \ref{lemma1} and \ref{lemma2}, there is a Radon probability measure $\mu$ such that the support $Y=\operatorname{supp}(\mu)$ is minimal with respect to being a nonempty $S$-invariant weak* compact subset of $K$.
+\begin{proof} By Lemmas \ref{lemma1} and \ref{lemma2}, there is an $S$-invariant Radon probability measure $\mu$ such that the support $Y=\operatorname{supp}\mu$ is minimal with respect to being a nonempty $S$-invariant weak* compact subset of $K$.
 Below, we follow the approach in \cite[Theorem 3.1]{WiS2020}, see also \cite[Theorem 4.2]{WiS2019Arxiv}, in which nonexpansive actions are considered instead.

 By Lemma \ref{LemmaRNP}, there exists an $x\in Y$ such that for each $\varepsilon>0$, there is a weak* open neighbourhood $U$ of $x$ such that $\|x-y\|<\varepsilon$ for all $y\in U\cap Y$.
 Hence

 Since the action is pointwise eventually nonexpansive, there is a left ideal $I$ of $S$ such that